e-loughlin/e-loughlin.github.io/_posts/2024-09-12-t-square-fractal-in-javascript.md

 Just a fun visual demonstration of a [T-Square Fractal](https://en.wikipedia.org/wiki/T-square_(fractal)).
 You can update the range of RGB values through which the squares will be generated.

+## How T-Square Fractals Work

+T-Square Fractals are a simple fractal, where each individual box that is generated recursively creates 4 new boxes of smaller size centered at each of its four corners.
+The result is a pretty cool visualization!

 {% raw %}
 <head>
     <title>T-Square Fractal</title>